hugokindel/aad-dmarc-reporter/README.md

 # DMARC Reporter

 Tool to analyze failures from DMARC reports and send a mail to the domain owner(s) with the details of the failures.
+Disclaimer: For now, it only works with mailboxes set up in Azure Active Directory.

 ## How to use